- CGS Majors

-Students can overlap a maximum of six (6) credits between a CGS certificate and a CGS major.
+Students can overlap a maximum of six (6) credits between a CGS certificate and a CGS major and/or CGS certificate.
 The following exceptions apply: Students cannot receive a certificate in a program in which they are pursuing their major and/or area of concentration.
 These programs include:

 - Public Service BA (all three tracks: Public Administration, Nonprofit Management, and Self-Designed) and its related Nonprofit Management certificate.